The statistics are grim. RAIN reports:

 - Those who have started their healing journey

-If you meet the above criteria and if you are interested in participating in this research/writing project, there are two ways you may participate:
+If you meet the above criteria and/or you have questions or if you are interested in participating in this research/writing project, please contact me at

 WHAT IF I’M NOT A PENTECOSTAL/CHARISMATIC AND/OR HAVE NOT EXPERIENCED SEXUAL VIOLENCE: